From refugee camp to Test match: Afghanistan cricket team face India

 The dramatic rise of Afghan cricket comes despite years of war, terrorism and economic hardships.
 Just last month, eight people were killed when a bomb exploded during a local cricket match in the city of Jalalabad.

-Though cricket has been played in Afghanistan since the arrival of the British in the 19th century, it wasn't until the 1980s, during the outbreak of war with the Soviet Union, that the game really took hold.
+Though cricket has been played in Afghanistan since the arrival of the British in the 19th century, it wasn't until the 1980s, after the outbreak of war with the Soviet Union, that the game really took hold.

 As the Soviet troops advanced, hundreds of thousands of young Afghans fled into Pakistan, where they were introduced to the game while in refugee camps along the country's border.